For entrepreneurial branch builders, the market is ripe with recruiting opportunities.

-“Our broker-dealer gives our branch great flexibility in the support, products and platforms needed by such a diverse group of advisors in one branch,” said Todd Terhorst, branch manager for Diversified Wealth Management in St. Louis Park, Minn.
-“Our advisors have a variety of platform types they can choose to operate a fee-based, commission-based or hybrid practice.
-I have the ability to tell advisors they can join my branch and receive all the support they would like, while doing business how they want, when they want and under the name they want.”
+“Our broker-dealer gives our branch great flexibility in the support, products and platforms needed by such a diverse group of financial professionals in one branch,” said Todd Terhorst, branch manager for Diversified Wealth Management in St. Louis Park, Minn.
+“Our financial professionals have a variety of platform types they can choose to operate a fee-based, commission-based or hybrid practice.
+I have the ability to tell financial professionals they can join my branch and receive all the support they would like, while doing business how they want, when they want and under the name they want.”

-Because broker-dealers often offer more competitive pricing on services and products to their larger branches, many advisors discover joining a branch rather than directly joining a broker-dealer makes more sense financially.
+Because broker-dealers often offer more competitive pricing on services and products to their larger branches, many financial professionals discover joining a branch rather than directly joining a broker-dealer makes more sense financially.

-3. Coaching, Mentoring and Training — Ongoing opportunities to learn are essential for advisors looking to grow their business.
+3. Coaching, Mentoring and Training — Ongoing opportunities to learn are essential to growing a business.
 Be sure to provide prospects a list of all the educational opportunities they’ll receive by joining your branch.
-Don’t forget to include success stories of advisors who have benefitted from your training and coaching programs.
+Don’t forget to include success stories of those who have benefitted from your training and coaching programs.

-Don’t forget to include your branch’s relationship with its broker-dealer and the support advisors receive from that level as well.
+Don’t forget to include your branch’s relationship with its broker-dealer and the support financial professionals receive from that level as well.

 5. Compensation — It isn’t uncommon for a prospect to focus on how much your branch charges.
 In those cases, you’ll need to be prepared to explain what they’re gaining in return for a slightly lower payout.

 The costs associated with technology, compliance and business development continue to rise every year.
-Affiliation with a branch office can help advisors control these costs and better manage a state-of-the-art financial services practice.
+Affiliation with a branch office can help financial professionals control these costs and better manage a state-of-the-art financial services practice.

-To show prospects the financial advantage of joining your branch, prepare a grid that shows how payouts are structured if an advisor is responsible for paying all their own expenses including office and rent as opposed to paying an override to the branch to receive those same services.
+To show prospects the financial advantage of joining your branch, prepare a grid that shows how payouts are structured if a prospect is responsible for paying all their own expenses including office and rent as opposed to paying an override to the branch to receive those same services.